lzh-mb-mod/RTSCamera/README.md

 - Hotkey rebinding.

-  Because supporting them may cause the mod crash after beta update and break compatibility.

 - Configuration saving.
 The configuration is saved in directory `(user directory)\Documents\Mount and Blade II Bannerlord\Configs\RTSCamera\`.

   The main config is saved in file `RTSCameraConfig.xml`.